-Any accident at Gatwick airport that could have been avoided if a liable party had acted responsibly could lead to an accident claim, but below, we discuss some of the more common types of accidents that could occur at Gatwick airport.
+Any accident at Gatwick airport that could have been avoided if a liable party had acted responsibly could lead to an accident claim, but below, we discuss some of the more common types of accidents that could lead to Gatwick Airport accident claims.

 Whether you were injured as a passenger in an airport vehicle that was hit by another vehicle, or you were run over at an airport because someone drove through a crossing, if someone else could be held liable, whether a road user, the car park operator or the airport themselves, then you could look at making a claim for a bus or vehicle accident at Gatwick airport.

-Our expert advisors could help with many types of Gatwick airport crashes, so if you have been injured in a Gatwick airport incident in the car park, while on an airport shuttle, or on approach to the airport, please do get in touch and we’ll tell you what we could do to help you get the compensation you deserve.
+Our expert advisors could help with many types of Gatwick Airport accident claims.
+So, if you have been injured in a Gatwick airport incident in the car park, while on an airport shuttle, or on approach to the airport, please do get in touch and we’ll tell you what we could do to help you get the compensation you deserve.

 Have you been injured or harmed in some way because of an incident at Gatwick airport caused by restaurants or shops?
 If you could prove that the shop or restaurant was at fault, then you may be able to claim compensation.

-- Being served food that was not prepared, stored or heated correctly and hygienically, leading to food poisoning
+- Food not prepared, stored or heated correctly and hygienically, leading to food poisoning

-- Being served food you were allergic to when the server knew of your allergies
+- Being served food you’re allergic to when the server knew of your allergies

-- Being served pre-packaged without allergens listed that caused an allergic reaction
+- Selling pre-packaged without allergens listed that caused an allergic reaction

-- Being burned by having drinks spilt on you by servers
+- Getting burned by having drinks spilt on you by servers